Welsh Secretary David TC Davies says he expects to lose his seat

 The Tory minister does not see himself back in Parliament following tonight’s results, BBC Wales has reported.

-Elsewhere, polling strongly suggests Conservative former minister Alun Cairns will lose his seat in the Vale of Glamorgan to Labour.
+Elsewhere, polling strongly suggests Chief Whip Simon Hart could lose to Plaid Cymru and Conservative former minister Alun Cairns could miss out in the Vale of Glamorgan to Labour.

 In another blow to the Tories, Plaid Cymru is predicted to make a gain in the Ynys Mon constituency, which is currently held by Conservative MP Virginia Crosbie.